PrateekCoder/Front-End-Nanodegree-P5/README.md

 # Neighborhood-Map Project
-This project mainly deals with the API's.
-It helped me understand the concept of API's, How we can utilize big data's from big company by just using API's.
+This project mainly deals with two things:
+ 1. API's.
+I leanred how to utilize the big data's of companies in my project using API's.
+I used Google Street View API and yelp API.
+I also worked with Foursquare API and Instagram API.
+ 2. AJAX.
+This project also helpwd me get into the details of Asyncronous JavaScript.

 ##Link to the Working Project.
 http://prateekcoder.github.io/Front-End-Nanodegree-P5-NeighborHood-Map/